 Equity & Belonging Trainings & WorkshopsThe Dean of Students’ diversity and inclusion team is thrilled to offer a variety of workshops and trainings on topics related to diversity, equity, inclusion; social justice; allyship and bystander intervention; and identity and belonging.
 Read below to learn about our core offerings, and how to request a workshop.
 These sessions are available to all student groups and student organizations.

-Please fill out the following form to request a workshop and/or tell us about the workshop you hope to customize.
+Please email Kelli King to request a workshop and/or tell us about the workshop you hope to customize.

 If you have any questions, please contact Kelli King.

 In this workshop, participants will learn what inclusive language is and why it is important; concepts such as microaggressions, the golden rule and the platinum rule, intent versus impact; the importance of taking feedback; and examples of inclusive language related to many various identities and diversity and inclusion content areas.
 The presentation includes a variety of modalities: PowerPoint slides, small group discussion, short video clips, individual reflection, and large group share-out.

 The Importance of Gender Pronouns: 1 hour

 This workshop is designed to offer a deeper dive into inclusive language, specifically addressing gender pronouns.
 The presentation will include an overview of what gender pronouns are, how to use them and ask for them, and opportunities to practice and ask questions of facilitators.